SS Waratah: Contemporary searches

 Waratah had enough provisions on board to last for a year but, because she lacked any radio equipment, she would have been unable to communicate with any ships beyond visual range.
 In September 1909, the Blue Anchor Line in conjunction with the Admiralty and the Australian government chartered the Union Castle cargo ship Sabine to search along the Waikatos drift course for Waratah.
 Sabine was fitted out with search lights and elevated crow's nests to aid in the search which operated round the clock.
 The search covered 14000 nmi, and zig-zagged across the southern Indian Ocean for almost 8 weeks without yielding any results.
 With no sighting of the ship for over four months, Waratah was officially posted as missing at Lloyd's of London on 15 December 1909.
 In early 1910, a group of Australian relatives of those lost aboard Waratah formed the Melbourne Search Committee and raised funds to outfit one final expedition to locate Waratah which they believed was still drifting in the frigid southern waters.
-The steamer Wakefield was chartered to conduct a four-month search, expanding the grid between the Sabine expedition limits and the Australian coast.
+The newly-built steamer Wakefield was chartered to conduct a four-month search, expanding the grid between the Sabine expedition limits and the Australian coast.
 Wakefield even landed crewmen on several of the uninhabited islands of the Kerguelen archipelago to search for castaways.
 Like previous efforts, the Wakefield foray proved unsuccessful.

 No confirmed wreckage or bodies from Waratah have ever been found, although there were a number of unconfirmed reports.
 In March 1910, wreckage was said to have been found at Mossel Bay.
-A life preserver, reportedly marked with the name "Waratah," washed up on the coast of New Zealand in February 1912.
+A life buoy, reportedly marked with the name "Waratah," washed ashore in New Zealand in February 1912.
 In 1925, Lt.
-D. J. Roos of the South African Air Force reported that he had spotted a wreck while he was flying over the Transkei coast.
-Though Roos professed that it was the wreck of Waratah, neither he nor anyone else ever saw the shipwreck again.
-Pieces of cork and timber were washed up near East London, South Africa, in 1939 which some believed may have come from Waratah.
+D. J. Roos of the South African Air Force reported that he had spotted a submerged wreck while flying a mail run over the Transkei coast.
+Though Roos professed that what he had seen was a shipwreck, neither he nor anyone else has ever seen the shipwreck again.
+Coincidentally, it was only after Roos met Joe Conquer in 1929 and the two compared stories about what each had seen near the Xhora River that the signalman came forward with his belated eyewitness account.
+Pieces of cork and timber were washed up near East London, South Africa in 1939 which some believed may have come from Waratah.